riplaboratory/Kanaloa/SoftwareInstallation/OpenCV-Python/readme.md

 In our case, because we already use the excellent Anaconda Python package installer, it makes a lot of sense to install OpenCV this way.

-On another note, ROS Kinetic includes a version of the OpenCV library in its default installation.
+On another note, ROS Kinetic includes a version of the OpenCV-Python library in its default installation.
 However, because it is packaged with ROS, this version is not necessarily updated as often as is desriable.
-Following these instructions will
+In these instructions, we will install (and import) the most up-to-date version of the OpenCV-Python library without conflicting with the version installed with ROS.

 ## FAQs
 __What is the difference between OpenCV 2 and OpenCV 3?__